High Altitude Balloon Experiments and Technology (HABET)

-The Hanover High School High Altitude Balloon Experiments and Technology (HABET) team is a student-led STEM research and engineering group based in Hanover, New Hampshire.
-Our students design, build, and launch high-altitude balloon payloads that reach above 95,000 feet+, conducting experiments at the edge of near space.
-The HABET program blends coding, mechanical design, physics, and atmospheric science, giving students hands-on experience with real-world research and innovation.
-Through experimentation and teamwork, we explore solar-terrestrial interactions and contribute to a deeper understanding of our planet’s upper atmosphere.
+The Hanover High School High Altitude Balloon Experiments and Technology (HABET) team is a student-led STEM research group based in Hanover, New Hampshire.
+Our students design, build, and launch high-altitude balloon payloads that fly above 95,000 feet, carrying experiments to the edge of near space.

-HABET has evolved into a student-driven near-space research program operating at the edge of space.
-After being selected as one of only five high school teams nationwide for NASA’s Nationwide Eclipse Ballooning Project, we successfully launched stratospheric missions during both the 2023 annular eclipse in Oregon and the 2024 total solar eclipse in Vermont.
-These coordinated national campaigns allowed our team to collect atmospheric data related to eclipse-driven gravity waves and upper-atmospheric dynamics while operating under professional-level launch, instrumentation, and reporting standards.
+HABET has grown into an active near-space research program with both national and international connections.
+Our team was one of only five high school teams selected for NASA’s Nationwide Eclipse Ballooning Project, launching stratospheric missions during the 2023 annular eclipse in Oregon and the 2024 total solar eclipse in Vermont.

 Hanover High School, 41 Lebanon Street, Hanover, New Hampshire, 03755 (603) 643-3431